sparkfun/Qwiic_Template_Py/README.md

 #### Get an Account on PyPi.org
 You'll need an account on PyPi.org - it's a simple sign up procedure.

 To publish a new package, you can use this account.
-If you are updating or modifiying an existing package, you'll need to be added as a *Maintainer* of the package by the package owner.
+If you are updating or modifying an existing package, you'll need to be added as a *Maintainer* of the package by the package owner.

 #### Build the Package distributions

-To build and uplaod the packages, make sure the required python packages are installed - **setuptools**, **twine**, and **wheel**.
+To build and upload the packages, make sure the required python packages are installed - **setuptools**, **twine**, and **wheel**.
 ```sh
 sudo pip install setuptools twine wheel
 ```